astoilkov/element-box/readme.md

 ## Why

-I work with elements' dimension and position rarely enough to forget the details but often enough to frustrate me that it takes away my flow/productivity.
+I work with the dimensions and positions of elements rarely enough to forget the details, but often enough to frustrate me when it hampers my flow and productivity.

-It's hard to recall what the difference between `clientWidth` and `offsetWidth` and does `element.getBoundingClientRect()` include the borders or not.
+What was the difference between `clientWidth` and `offsetWidth`?
+Did `element.getBoundingClientRect ()` include the borders or not?

-This library provides a friendly API that let's you think about the topic more easily while adding functions that are otherwise hard to
+This library provides a friendly API that lets you think about the topic more easily while adding functions that are otherwise hard to

 ## API